DragonSenses/visionize/README.md

 Work items are visualized to give participants a view of progress and process, from start to finish—usually via a kanban board.
 Work is pulled as capacity permits, rather than work being pushed into the process when requested.

 In knowledge work and in software development, the aim is to provide a visual process management system which aids decision-making about what, when, and how much to produce.
 The underlying kanban method originated in lean manufacturing, which was inspired by the Toyota Production System.

+## Kanban guide

+## Audit logging and Kanban

+According to the [The Kaban Guide (2020)(by John Colemane and Daniel Vacanti)](https://kanbanguides.org/english/), the Kanban strategy optimizes the flow of value through a process that uses a visual, pull-based system.

+"Kanban comprises the following three practices working in tandem:

+1. Defining and visualizing a workflow
+2. Actively managing items in a workflow
+3. Improving a workflow

+In their implementation, these Kanban practices are collectively called a Kanban system.
+Those who participate in the value delivery of a Kanban system are called Kanban system members."